 Preparing Cranial Window

+Spray the cover glass with 70% ethanol and use an air canister to gently dry.
+Ensure the glass is completely clean with no spots or dust present.

 Prepare 1.3% agarose by heating 200 mg of agarose powder dissolved in 15 mL of brain buffer.
+Set the microwave to high and heat for 10 – 15 seconds at a time, gently stirring in between, until all agar is dissolved.
+Note: Ensure no bubbles or particles are present, as these will interfere with imaging.

 Place a thermometer in the hot agarose and cool the agarose down to just above solidifying temperature (~ 40 °C).